-1. disabled persons, as defined by the Americans with Disabilities Act, whose disabilities necessitate the use of an electronic device to communicate and who are permitted by the Court Disabilities Coordinator or court order to possess and use such devices in the court facility, including the courtrooms;
+1. persons with disabilities, as defined by the Americans with Disabilities Act, whose disabilities necessitate the use of an electronic device to communicate and who are permitted by the Court Disability Coordinator or court order to possess and use such devices in the court facility, including the courtrooms;

 2. current or former judges;

 3. licensed attorneys;

 5. members of the news media.
 Upon approval by the Illinois Supreme Court of the Circuit Court of Cook County’s application to participate in extended media coverage, approval by the trial judge presiding, and subject to denial or limitation by the chief circuit judge, pursuant to the Illinois Supreme Court=s Policy for Extended Media Coverage in the Circuit Courts of Illinois, Ill.
 S. Ct., M.R.
 2634 (eff.
 Jan.
 24, 2012), members of the news media may also use their electronic devices in the courtroom to communicate with news media colleagues, provided court is not in session.